Home /Search

 Hotspots represent active wildfires.
 Natural Resources Canada Canadian Wild Fire Information System identifies them by processing Infrared satellite images.
 This layer contains the hotspots that are selected to be used as input for the Regional Air Quality Deterministic Prediction System FireWork (RAQDPS-FW) to enable forecasting air quality while taking into account wildfire emissions.
 Geographical coverage is Canada and the United States.
 The products are presented as historical annual compilations which highlight long-term trends in cumulative effects on the environment.

-Regional Deterministic Wave Prediction System - National
+Global Deterministic Wave Prediction System

 Regional Deterministic Wave Prediction System - Lake Ontario